Ithink322/kanban-test-exercise/README.md

 # That's the test exercise to be able to get an invite to job interview.
-Just a simple TODO LIST.
+Just a kanban.

 ## Project setup
 ```